-I feel like it is my duty to be honest and open the conversation about mental illness.
+I feel like it’s my purpose in life to prevent this from happening to anyone else.
 There is no point in hiding and contributing to the secrecy of mental illness anymore.
 I want to stare shame in the face and rise above it.
 I want to help the people who think that the only way to end their pain is to kill themselves.